-64. On the other hand, the Althing is to some extent weakened due to the introduction of wide possibilities for referendums and to its election system under the Bill (see below).
+- 64. On the other hand, the Althing is to some extent weakened due to the introduction of wide possibilities for referendums and to its election system under the Bill (see below). - 65.

-65. The Bill's provisions relating to the Althing, introducing some innovative solutions which mark a considerable progress compared to the 1944 Constitution, are welcome.
 The Bill contains inter alia provisions relating to the protection of independence (Article 48) and of the immunity (Article 49) of the 63 MPs, elected for four years by universal suffrage and proportional representation.
 It addresses the financing of candidates and their associations, which must meet the requirements of reasonableness and transparency (Article 51).
-One may note that, apparently, public funding of political parties and their candidates is not envisaged.

-66. In the Venice Commission's view, Article 50.1, dealing with the issues of conflict of interests and qualification/disqualification, needs to be reviewed and clarified.
+One may note that, apparently, public funding of political parties and their candidates is not envisaged. - 66.
+In the Venice Commission's view, Article 50.1, dealing with the issues of conflict of interests and qualification/disqualification, needs to be reviewed and clarified.
 In the current form, these provisions are quite unusual and may open the way for endless arguments before the reading of any draft law of importance.
 The concept of "qualification" of the members of the Althing should be specified in order to give adequate guidance to the legislator when drafting implementing legislation.
-In addition, there is no indication as to who within (or outside?) the Althing, will decide on the disqualification of an MP in case of conflict of interest.

-67. The parliamentary institutions - standing committees (Article 54), not foreseen by the 1944 Constitution, commissions of inquiry (Article 64), the Speaker, entrusted with the role of a neutral arbitrator (Article 52) - are strengthened.
-Article 74 establishes a national General Auditor, and Article 75 a parliamentary Ombudsman entrusted with the task to supervise the observance of citizens' rights and to "scrutinise the administration of the State and municipalities".
+In addition, there is no indication as to who within (or outside?) the Althing, will decide on the disqualification of an MP in case of conflict of interest. - 67.
+The parliamentary institutions standing committees (Article 54), not foreseen by the 1944 Constitution, commissions of inquiry (Article 64), the Speaker, entrusted with the role of a neutral arbitrator (Article 52) are strengthened.
+Article 74 gives constitutional status to the institution of a national General Auditor, and Article 75 to a parliamentary Ombudsman entrusted with the task to supervise the observance of citizens' rights and to "scrutinise the administration of the State and municipalities".
 Moreover, [t]he Ombudsman shall endeavour to ensure observance of non-discrimination in public administration and compliance with law and good administrative practices."
-In addition, a constitutional and supervisory committee is established under Article 63, a new provision aiming at ensuring more effective monitoring of the Government by the Althing.

-68. The Venice Commission welcomes the system of preventive constitutional review introduced by the Bill (Article 62), through a special advisory body (Lögrétta) within the Althing, appointed by the Althing, to assess the constitutionality of legislative bills and their compliance with international commitments.
+In addition, a constitutional and supervisory committee is established under Article 63, a new provision aiming at ensuring more effective monitoring of the Government by the Althing. - 68.
+The Venice Commission welcomes the system of preventive constitutional review introduced by the Bill (Article 62), through a special advisory body (Lögrétta) within the Althing, appointed by the Althing, to assess the constitutionality of legislative bills and their compliance with international commitments.
 It appears that similar bodies in Finland and Sweden function well.
 The Bill leaves it to the law to further define this body, its more specific tasks and operation modalities.
 The Venice Commission notes that pursuant to the Explanatory Notes "Lögrétta's opinions are advisory, and its findings are not binding.
 Hence the Althing could decide to pass a Bill previously deemed by Lögrétta to be unconstitutional.
 By the same token, courts are not bound by the findings of Lögrétta, and could reach a different conclusion on the constitutionality of legislation".